 A big trend in training employees right now is “gamification.”
 This essentially takes what can be boring and overwhelming content and turns it into an enjoyable game.
 And it works.
 In fact, employees who use gamification see 14% higher results on skill-based assessments.

 So let’s say you’re in charge of creating the training strategy for a large organizational change management project and have been tasked with doing a thorough training needs analysis before you can recommend a training strategy.
 Let’s look at the questions you’ll need answered before determining if gamification is the right approach.

 How Much Will It Cost?
 How Long Will It Take?

 The first question you know you’ll get from leadership is how much the training strategy you implement will cost.

 Gamifying training may take much longer than a typical eLearning course and it can require a developer with advanced eLearning authoring expertise.
-Both of these factors significantly impact the timeline and the budget.
+Both of these factors can significantly impact the timeline and the budget.